nedzof/memepool/docs/pdr.md

 - Competitive creative environment
 - Community-driven content curation

-### Success Metrics
-- Users: 100K in 3 months
-- Daily Active: 50K in 6 months
-- Creators: 1K in first month
-- Transactions: 10K in first quarter
-- Volume: $100K in 6 months

 ## 2. User Stories

 ### Creator Stories
 1. **Content Creation**
-   - As a creator, I want to submit memes for transformation
+   - As a creator, I want to inscribe 3D memes and make money
    - As a creator, I want to preview my transformed content
    - As a creator, I want to track my content performance
    - As a creator, I want to understand my earnings